abdoolly/commit-viewer-backend/readme.md

 - node js
 - yarn or npm
-- docker
-- docker-compose

 #### installing system dependencies

-now make sure your terminal is on the root director of the project then run
+now make sure your terminal is on the root directory of the project then run.
 ```
 yarn

 or

 npm install
 ```

 #### configuring the env file

-for the system to get up and work properly you need to create the .`env` file there is a file called `.env.example` you can copy and rename it to `.env`
+For the system to get up and work properly you need to create the .`env` file there is a file called `.env.example` you can copy and rename it to `.env`

 then you can fill in the values by your desired values below is an example `.env` to make things easy for you